 How to identify the shares disposed of

-When you dispose of shares you cannot work out your capital gain or loss until you have matched the shares disposed of with shares you acquired.
-You are treated as disposing of shares in the following order:
+When you dispose of shares you can’t work out your capital gain or loss until you’ve matched the shares disposed of with shares you acquired.
+You’re treated as disposing of shares in the following order:

 |First||Shares acquired on the same day as the disposal (the ‘same day’ rule).|

 |Second||Shares acquired in the 30 days following the day of disposal (the ‘bed and breakfasting’ rule) provided the person making the disposal was resident in the United Kingdom at the time of the acquisition.|

 |Third||Shares in the Section 104 holding.|

 If the above rules fail to exhaust the shares disposed of, the remaining shares are matched with later acquisitions, taking the earliest one first.

 Mr Schneider owned 10,000 shares in Mesopotamia plc.

 500 were purchased on 11 September 2017.
 The remaining 9,500 are held in the Section 104 holding.
 Mr Schneider sells 4,000 shares on 30 August 2017.
 The disposals are identified as:

 - 500 against the shares purchased on 11 September 2017 under the ‘bed and breakfasting’ rule